High-Yield Construction Hazard Control Tables

 Condition changedCHST concernBest review question

-Rain after excavation inspectionSoil stability and water accumulationHas the competent person reinspected?
+Rain after excavation inspectionSoil stability, water accumulationHas the competent person reinspected before entry?

-New subcontractor arrivesOrientation and site-specific hazardsDid workers receive current instructions?
+New subcontractor arrivesOrientation, site-specific hazardsDid workers receive current instructions?

 Heat index risesHeat illness preventionAre water, rest, shade, and acclimatization addressed?

-Work moves indoorsVentilation and evacuationAre fumes, noise, access, and alarms controlled?
+Work moves indoorsVentilation, evacuationAre fumes, noise, access, and alarms controlled?

 Documentation That Supports Control

-Good documentation proves that a control was planned, communicated, inspected, and corrected.
-Useful records include JHAs, pre-task plans, inspection forms, permits, exposure monitoring, training records, incident reports, corrective action logs, equipment inspections, and SDS access.
-The exam may ask what a CHST should review after a trend appears.
-Choose the document that would show the source of risk and whether controls were maintained.
+Good records prove a control was planned, communicated, inspected, and corrected: job hazard analyses (JHAs), pre-task plans, inspection forms, permits, exposure monitoring, training records, incident reports, corrective-action logs, equipment inspections, and safety data sheet (SDS) access.
+When the exam asks what to review after a trend appears, choose the document that reveals the source of risk and whether controls were maintained.

 Final Drill

-For each hazard missed in practice, write one line in this format: hazard, exposure, best control, verification.
-Example: silica cutting, respirable dust, wet method and ventilation with respiratory protection as needed, verify by observation and exposure data.
-This habit turns memorized words into field decisions.
+For each hazard missed in practice, write one line: hazard, exposure, best control, verification.
+Example: silica cutting, respirable dust, wet method plus local exhaust ventilation with respirators as needed, verify by observation and exposure monitoring against the 50-microgram PEL.
+This habit turns memorized words into defensible field decisions, and reviewing the list daily keeps the strongest control top of mind for the largest-weight domain.

 Test Your Knowledge